 Authorized Users vs. Joint Accounts

-The titles pretty much sum up the responsibilities and privileges of each term.
+There are responsibilities and privileges for both.
 As an authorized user, you are allowed to use someone’s account.

 As a joint account holder, you are equally responsible for the account as the other person.
 While this means you have more authority and abilities to make changes to the account, you are also held just as liable for payments.